 I hope this information is helpful.
 Special thanks to my personal trainer who took the time to explain the specifics so I can share them.

-Over the last week or so, I have been sharing information about the importance of fitness in golf and that has led to questions about specific exercises or workout routines.
+I shared some information about the importance of fitness in golf and that has led to questions about specific exercises or workout routines.
 As a result I am providing a few ideas that you can include in your fitness routine for golf:

 Push Ups + Pull Ups (or bodyweight rows) – The push/pull aspect is huge in the golf swing.
 Conditioning both chest and back is essential not only for balance of opposing muscle groups but because you need both push and pull in the swing.